symfony/symfony-docs/messenger/dispatch_after_current_bus.rst

     If ``WhenUserRegisteredThenSendWelcomeEmail`` throws an exception, that
     exception will be wrapped into a ``DelayedMessageHandlingException``.
 Using ``DelayedMessageHandlingException::getExceptions`` will give you all
-    exceptions that are thrown while handing a message with the ``DispatchAfterCurrentBusStamp``.
+    exceptions that are thrown while handling a message with the ``DispatchAfterCurrentBusStamp``.

 The ``dispatch_after_current_bus`` middleware is enabled by default.
 If you're